U.S. Third-Party Logistics (3PL) Market Size Estimates

 Total

-Definitions/descriptions of the four main 3PL segments are provided below.
+Definitions/descriptions of the four main 3PL Market segments are:

-Dedicated Contract Carriage (DCC): 3PLs providing dedicated contract carriage services supplying tractors, drivers and management.
-Trailers are normally included; contract terms are 1-7 years.
+1. Dedicated Contract Carriage (DCC): 3PLs that provide dedicated contract carriage services supplying tractors, drivers, and management.
+Trailers are usually included.
+Contract terms are 1-7 years.

 Need More 3PL Market Information?
 Please see: Guides and Research